C0D3D3V/Moodle-Downloader/README.md

 - `forum` : If forums should also be crawled
 - `history` : If a history file should be used
 - `loglevel` : Sets the level of logging (0-5)
+- `externallinks` : If this is false no external links will be crawling.

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.